Shaikvali-skills/Insigh-BI-Solutions-Apparel-Brand-Performance-Analytics/README.md

 ---

-## 🚀 Local Setup Instructions
+## 🚀 Local Setup & Cloud Connection
 1. Clone this repository to your local directory.
 2. Open the `Insigh_BI_Brands_Project.pbix` file using **Power BI Desktop**.
-3. Place your raw dataset files into your target storage path or update your source configurations.
+3. To sync live data, navigate to **Home > Data source settings**.
+4. Change the source path to point to your deployed **Azure SQL Server/Database** instance.
-4. Click **Refresh** to synchronize the semantic structure.
+5. Provide your Azure credentials (or OAuth2 authorization tokens) and click **Refresh** to synchronize the cloud semantic structure.